Bristol Street Art Tour with Where the Wall

 A spray gun and a stencil

 The Well-Hung Lover was painted using Banksy’s preferred technique at the time; stencil art.
-We learn that a stencil is a piece of cardboard with the shape cut out which artists use to spray one colour.
+We learn that on our Bristol walking tour that a stencil is a piece of cardboard with the shape cut out which artists use to spray one colour.
 Artists then use a different stencil and a different colour to make layers.
 By working with stencils, Banksy and his closest contemporaries discovered you could get a lot of detail and narrative into a small space quickly, whereas the freehand spraying method preferred by other graffiti artists is less detailed and more time consuming.
 And speed and not getting caught are all part of the job description.

 Rob points out that the painting has in turn been paint bombed by a group of Bristol taggers called DBK (loosely standing for Dole Benefit claimers.)
 They couldn’t reach with their pens so they used paint ball guns.
 But this isn’t seen as being disrespectful.
 “They were following in the traditions of tagging and bombing which was first popularised in New York in the 1980’s, where in a high profile location, your name would be seen by thousands of people, creating a notoriety and a fame for yourself.”
 Rob explains.
 “Taggers feed into a healthy culture of art as they force the regeneration of new art.
 Taggers are at the low level of the art, but help create the eco system which means Bristol will never end up a museum of art; it will always be a cutting edge street art gallery.”